 Autonomous, electric vehicles will have many other effects on our cities.
 Small garages and MOT centres will likely disappear as these vehicles will need less servicing and what they do need will mostly happen at fleet centres.
 There will be some form of charging infrastructure, though where that will be and what it will look like will depend on battery/fuel cell advances in the next decade.
 Taxis as we know them will likely be eliminated or at least drastically reduced in the long term.

 All of these changes will take place, but the fact of them will slow the transition.
-Every change will have people lobbying against it.
+Every change to tomorrow’s cars will have people lobbying against it.
 Long after the technology is ready we will still be arguing about whether should make the changes that we can.